Is talking during a Thai Massage session good or bad?

 So what if a client talks through most of the session!
 It is their money, and if it makes them happy, who are we to tell them that they are wrong?
 We earn the same money if they talk or not.

-Communication case history
+Thai Massage communication case history

 She had withdrawn from people and had a hard time trusting anyone.
-She had not had massage for a long time either.
+She had not had a massage for a long time either.

 When I began working with her, she poured out all her grief and talked throughout the entire session.